Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 You can find more examples of using various credentials in [Azure Identity Examples Wiki page](https://github.com/Azure/azure-sdk-for-java/wiki/Azure-Identity-Examples).

 ### Authenticating with `DefaultAzureCredential`
 This example demonstrates authenticating the `SecretClient` from the [azure-security-keyvault-secrets][secrets_client_library] client library using the `DefaultAzureCredential`.
-There's also [a compilable sample](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentityReadmeSamples.java) to create a Key Vault secret client you can copy-paste.

 ```java
 /**